riadsarkar45/riadsarkar45/README.md

         - User can write ARTICLE/BLOG about something they want
         - User can search for a donor and help the recipient

+#### Short Desc
+<p>Blood Donation Management where user can see blood donation requests.
+Anybody can become a member and help others with donors priceless blood.
+User can make donation requests and donor can response short couple miniutes</p>

 - # TechReviwer
     - ### Tech Stacks
         - Frontend (React, tailwind, daisyUI, React Router)